Jose Altuve Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.81).
+- The Rockies' 5.80 team ERA ranks 29th among all MLB pitching staffs.

-- The Rockies allow the most home runs in baseball (127 total, 1.5 per game).
+- The Rockies surrender the most home runs in baseball (128 total, 1.5 per game).

-- In his last appearance on Thursday against the Los Angeles Dodgers, the lefty went five innings, allowing six earned runs while surrendering four hits.
+- In his most recent appearance on Friday against the Los Angeles Dodgers, the righty went 3 2/3 innings, allowing six earned runs while surrendering six hits.

+- The 35-year-old has amassed a 6.50 ERA and 6.7 strikeouts per nine innings across 11 games this season, while allowing a batting average of .293 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.